-Full instructions and assignment details, including evaluation criteria, will be provided for each of the out of class essays at least ten days before the due date.
+Full instructions and assignment details, including evaluation criteria, will be provided for each paper assignment at least ten days before the due date.

 - 1. Active, informed participation in class discussions.
 Participation grade will be based on attendance, engagement, and unannounced reading quizzes.
 10% of final grade. - 2.
-First short essay (about 750 words), on theoretical frameworks and approaches to global ethics; due Sunday, Feb.
-5. 25% of total grade. - 3.
-Second short essay (about 750 words), on war and peace and human rights; due Sunday, March 12.
-25% of grade - 4.
-Third short essay (about 750 words) on climate change and health equity; due Sunday, April 30.
-25% of grade - 4.
-Modular debate on health care as a human right.
-You will work in groups, which we will select in class on March 30, to prepare for this activity.
-The debate will take place on the final day of class, Tuesday April 25.
-Each student will prepare a one-page summary of research, which will be due by midnight on Sunday, April 23.
-15% of grade.
+First short essay (about 750 words), on theoretical frameworks and approaches to global ethics; due Sunday, Feb 9.
+20% of total grade. - 3.
+Second short essay (about 750 words), on war and peace and human rights; due Sunday, March 16.
+20% of grade - 4.
+Third short essay (about 750 words) on climate change, due Sunday, April 6.
+20% of grade - 5.
+Fourth short essay (about 750 words), on health equity, due Sunday, April 27 by midnight.
+20% of grade.